Kingo71/BerryConverter/README.md

 `python3 berryconv_gui.py`

 1. Use the button "Source IMG" to select the source image to be converted
-2. Use the button "Converted IMG" to select the destination folder and img file name (defaul the source name + "_bb")
+2. Use the button "Converted IMG" to select the destination folder and img file name (default is the source name + "_bb")
 3. Click on "Convert"to start the conversion, the sudo password will be requested in the opened terminal.
 4. wait for the process to finish.